 In the 30’s as Tel Aviv grew up fast, there was a need for a plan for expanding and building. at that time many Jews fled from Germany to the land, among them there were architects who were chosen to design the buildings.
 They were affected by the Bauhaus style and modern architecture.
 And that’s how some areas of Tel Aviv that were built in the 30’s got a distinct look.

 If you are interested more about this topic you can visit the Bauhaus Museum. on the map

 Most of the city is wired with free Wi-Fi. covering most of the beaches, main streets, and Yafo.

 In Tel Aviv, there are many small supermarkets spread all over the city center.
 Unlike other places in Israel where the 24/7 supermarkets are more expensive in Tel Aviv, because there are so many of them, they are relatively cheap.

 If Israel is a vegan-friendly place, Tel Aviv is the capital of veganism in Israel.
 It won’t be hard to find vegan restaurants or vegan dishes in regular restaurants and even vegan ice cream.

 this place serve a vegan kebab and burgers.

 the city is known to be a very gay-friendly place with a lot of special events and active community.

-if they don’t have a dog they will probably have a cat. and the ones who doesn’t have either of them just spoil the street cats. there are many street cats which forgot how to hunt and are just parasites on the society.
+If they don’t have a dog they will probably have a cat. and the ones who don’t have either of them just spoil the street cats. there are many street cats which forgot how to hunt and are just parasites on the society.